June 29, 2017

 Where’s School of Dance outreach?

 You will receive outreach location information as the Course gets closer, or even during lecture phase.
-Much goes into outreach planning and we want to provide you with the best information possible – even if that means having to wait for it, instead of partial/incorrect information too early.
+Much goes into outreach planning and we want to provide you with the best information possible.
+While leaning into God’s strategy & location for each course’s unique outreach team.

 For general YWAM KONA & UofN FAQ click on the small icon at the bottom right of your screen or see the General FAQ section of the website.